 And this becomes the theme of Ephesians 2 where the middle wall of partition between Jew and Gentile is broken down, they become one body in Christ.
 So that’s what He’s talking about, Gentiles.
 It’s a very simple, simple understanding that this salvation is not just for the Jews, and He had already made that very evident by revealing His Messiahship, first of all, in the fourth chapter, long before this, to a Samaritan woman, a half-breed outcast.
 And so that’s what our Lord has in mind, the sheep of the other fold are the sheep of the non-Jews, those who come to Christ from the Gentile world.
 Okay?

 JOHN: Hi, Rick.

-RICK: Okay.
-Cause we’ve talked to people that have intimated that that was not always the case, that may not always have been the case here and we didn’t think that was correct.
-But...
+QUESTION: Okay.
+Because we’ve talked to people that have intimated that that was not always the case, that may not have always been the case here and we didn’t think that was correct but -

 JOHN: Yeah, it doesn’t change anything.

 QUESTION: Hello, my name is Joe.